foundry-rs/book/src/reference/config/solidity-compiler.md

 This configuration will cause the compiler to ignore any warnings that originate from the specified paths.

+Purpose:
+This setting helps maintain compatibility across different Solidity versions while avoiding unnecessary warnings from older compilers.

+Best Practices:

+- Only ignore warnings from versions that are absolutely necessary for your project's compatibility requirements.
+- Regularly review ignored warnings to ensure you're not overlooking important security or functionality improvements.
+- Document why certain warnings are being ignored in your project's README or documentation.

 ##### `ignored_error_codes`

 - Type: array of integers/strings